cncf/wg-serverless/workflow/spec/spec.md

 2. Define which functions are executed in each step.
 3. Define which event or combination of events trigger function execution.
 4. Define function execution behavior (sequential, parallel, etc).
+5. Specify manual decision steps during workflow execution.
-5. Specify information filtering throughout the execution of the serverless workflow.
+6. Specify information filtering throughout the execution of the serverless workflow.
-6. Define error conditions with retries.
+7. Define error conditions with retries.
-7. If a function is triggered by two or more events, define what label/key should be used to correlate those events to the same serverless workflow instance.
+8. Correlate trigger events with workflow instances.

 Following diagram illustrates functional flow that involves states, events and functions.
 It shows that incoming events can trigger function calls during flow execution.